Aryo15/Proxima/docs/development/theming.rst

     <link rel=stylesheet href="{{ theme_static('style.css') }}">

-To include the static files that FlaskBB ships with, you just proceed as
+To include the static files that Ekaayam ships with, you just proceed as
 normal:

 .. sourcecode:: html+jinja